What to Do In a CrisisSearch for Resources

 If you think a person is suicidal or you discover plans for self-harm, treat it as an emergency.
 Crisis intervention specialists can help people cope with stress and trauma and offer short-term intervention and stabilization of the crisis situation.

 If you fear the person is in danger of harming himself or others, seek help immediately.

 - Take the person to the nearest hospital emergency room (ER), where medical staff can help you deal with the crisis and keep the person safe.

 Following an assessment by a clinical professional—usually a psychiatrist—the ER determines care options.
 Often the patient is held for 48 to 72 hours for further evaluation.

 Hospital admissions through the ER may be voluntary or involuntary.
 If the patient is a potential danger to himself or others, a hospitalization will be arranged.

 - If you can’t take the person to the emergency room, dial 911, call your local mobile crisis team, or contact a crisis line.
-See Who to Call for more information.
+See Get Help Now for more information.

 - Don’t leave suicidal individuals alone until help is available.
 If there’s a chance they will hurt themselves or others, eliminate access to firearms, pills, sharp objects, ropes or other items they can use to harm themselves.

 The information on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your qualified mental health provider with any questions you may have regarding a medical condition.
 We do not recommend or endorse any specific tests, mental health providers, products, procedures, opinions, or other information that may be mentioned on this site.
 Reliance on any information provided herein is solely at your own risk.